danielfdickinson/dananke-theme-hugo-dfd/exampleSite/content/en/contact.md

 title: Contact
 author: "Ananke authors"
 imageFeatured: "images/notebook.jpg"
-imageFeaturedAlt: "A notebook beside a pen and plant"
+imageFeaturedAlt: "A notebook beside a pen and a plant"
 omit_header_text: true
 description: We'd love to hear from you
 type: page